Temporal Cliques Admit Sparse Spanners: Recursing or Sparsifying

 \begin{remark} The computation of $X_a$ (described in the proof) proceeds by repeatedly considering the largest degree $d$ of a collector and assigning $d-1$ of the corresponding emitters to $X_a$ and one to $X_b$; it is therefore a greedy algorithm.
 The process is to be stopped whenever $X_a$ reaches half the size of $X_j^-$.
 If $X_a$ exceeds this threshold during step $j$, then some emitters can be arbitrarily transferred from $X_a$ to $X_b$ to preserve the fact that $|X_{j+1}^-|$ is a power of two.
 The case that $|X_1^-|=k$ is not a power of two is addressed similarly after the first iteration, in order to set the size of $X_b$ to the highest power of two below $k$. \end{remark}

-{\bf How $X_a$ and $X_b$ are then used:} When an emitter $u$ in $X_a$ can reach another emitter $v$ in $X_b$, the corresponding journey arrives at $v$ through some edge $e^i(v)$ with $i \in {\cal I}_j$.
-We say that $u$ partially delegates its emissions to $v$ in the sense that all collectors that $v$ can reach after this time can {\em de facto} be reached from $u$ (through $v$), the other collectors being possibly no longer reachable from $v$ after this time.
-Thus, the delegation is {\em partial}.
+{\bf How $X_a$ and $X_b$ are then used:} When an emitter $u$ in $X_a$ reaches another emitter $v$ in $X_b$, the corresponding journey arrives at $v$ through some edge $e^i(v)$ with $i \in {\cal I}_j$.
+We say that $u$ \emph{partially delegates} its emissions to $v$ in the sense that all collectors that $v$ can reach after this time can be reached from $u$ (\cref{fact:E2E}), the other collectors being possibly no longer reachable from $v$ after this time.

 \begin{lemma} If an emitter $u$ makes a partial delegation to $v$ in step $j$, then the number of collectors that $u$ may no longer reach through $v$ is at most $2^{j+3}-8$. \end{lemma}